dgraph-io/dgraph/wiki/content/get-started/index.md

 # Run Dgraph Zero
 docker run -it -p 5080:5080 -p 6080:6080 -p 8080:8080 -p 9080:9080 -p 8000:8000 -v /tmp/data:/dgraph --name diggy dgraph/dgraph dgraph zero

-# Run Dgraph Server
+# Run Dgraph Alpha
-docker exec -it diggy dgraph server --lru_mb 2048 --zero localhost:5080
+docker exec -it diggy dgraph alpha --lru_mb 2048 --zero localhost:5080

 # Run Dgraph Ratel
 docker exec -it diggy dgraph-ratel
 ```

-The dgraph server listens on ports 8080 and 9080  with log output to the terminal.
+The dgraph alpha listens on ports 8080 and 9080  with log output to the terminal.

 ### Docker on Non Linux Distributions.
 File access in mounted filesystems is slower when using docker.
 Try running the command `time dd if=/dev/zero of=test.dat bs=1024 count=100000` on mounted volume and you will notice that it's horribly slow when using mounted volumes.
 We recommend users to use docker data volumes.
 The only downside of using data volumes is that you can't access the files from the host, you have to launch a container for accessing it.